realworldocaml/book/en/08-imperative-programming.md

-and `find`, which looks for a matching key in the table using `List.find_map` on the corresponding bucket.  (`List.find_map` takes a list, and a function for transforming the list elements to options, returning a list of the contents of the returned `Some`s.)
+and `find`, which looks for a matching key in the table using `List.find_map` on the corresponding bucket.  (`List.find_map` takes a list, and a function for transforming the list elements to options, returning the first element for which the function returned `Some`.)
 In `find`, you'll notice that we make use of the `array.(index)` syntax for looking up a value in an array.

 ```ocaml
 let iter t ~f =